nesquena/backburner/README.md

 Backburner.default_queues.concat(["foo", "bar"])
 ```

-This will ensure that the _foo_ and _bar_ queues are processed by default.
-You can also add job queue names:
+This will ensure that the _foo_ and _bar_ queues are processed by any default workers.
+You can also add job queue names with:

 ```ruby
 Backburner.default_queues << NewsletterJob.queue